Cardano-Forge/weld/README.md

 ### Configuration

-By default, the user's wallet connection is persisted to [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+By default, the user's wallet connection is persisted in a cookie to allow support for SSR.
-This behavior can be customized by providing a different [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage) interface to the global configuration object.
+This behavior can be customized by updating the configuration store to provide a different [Storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage) interface.

 Here’s how to customize the persistence using the WeldProvider: